nullable/libxmlquery/documentation/parser/parser.rst

 Be aware that the parser is not thread safe and because it uses global variables, xmls and queries have to be parsed one at a time.

-Our implementation is divided into 3 files - parser.l, parser.y and dom_parser.c.
+Our implementation is divided into 3 files - parser.l, parser.y and lxq_parser.c.
 The parser.l file has all the lexer code.
 The parser.y defines the yacc grammar and a couple of functions explained in the next section.
-The dom_parser.c defines two functions which are front ends to the parser and through where all parsing should be done.
+The lxq_parser.c defines two functions which are front ends to the parser and through where all parsing should be done.

 If for some reason your program exits without priting any message, you should recompile libxmlquery with ``-DDEBUG``, which may report extra error messages.